arjunguha/compsci220-scala/website/acknowledgements/index.md

 ---

-This course could not have come together without materials and inspiration from many, many sources.
-Many lectures, reading materials, and homework assignments are based on these texts:
+This course could not have come together without materials and inspiration from several sources.

+Many lectures and reading materials are based on these texts:

 - [How to Design Programs](http://www.htdp.org) by Felleisen, Findler, Flatt, and Krishnamurthi